thomashoneyman/purescript-overlay/README.md

 ## Usage

-In a Nix flake, use the provided overlay when importing nixpkgs to get access to tools like `purs` and `spago` and functions like `buildSpagoLock`.
+In a Nix flake, use the provided overlay when importing nixpkgs to get access to tools like `purs` and `spago`.
 For example, the below flake creates a development shell with recent versions of the PureScript compiler and Spago package manager:

 ```nix
 {